rcolepeterson/webpack-made-easy/README.md

 ```

 and go to http://localhost:8080/webpack-dev-server/

-Check the console to see the ouput.
+Check the console to see the output.
 No errors means you are writing some dope es6 code.

 Conclusion: Webpack is bad ass and super cool.
 The above are just some simple examples of what you can do.
 I was sold when I figured how easy it was to load code on demand at run time.